 Todd Sheldon first discovered the virtues of the Mepps Aglia spinner and later realized improvements afforded by a tuft of squirrel tail while fishing at one of his favorite spots: the Wolf River.
 Today the Wolf continues to be a destination for sports fishermen and paddlers.
 Along with the St. Croix, the 225 mile Wolf River is one of two National Scenic Rivers in Wisconsin.
-Many of its attractions are along the part that flows from its headwaters through eastern Langlade County and Menominee County (the Menominee Indian Reservation).
+Many of its attractions are situated along the part that flows from its headwaters through eastern Langlade County and Menominee County (the Menominee Indian Reservation).
 It is protected by the National Wild and Scenic Rivers Protection Act of 1968.

 The Wolf has a long and varied history, extending from the Civil War, to logging river drives, to environmental threats.